EDB-Accelerator/Infant-Crying-Detection/random_extract/README.md

 # Random 10‑Minute Clip Extractor for LENA Recordings

-`random_extract.py` is a stand‑alone utility for generating fixed‑length excerpts from day‑long LENA™ or other long‑form audio recordings.
+`random_extract.py` is a stand‑alone utility for generating fixed‑length excerpts from day‑long audio files or other long‑form audio recordings.
 It selects a random 10‑minute window, segments it into 5‑second chunks, applies a lightweight cry‑energy heuristic, and keeps the first window that meets a user‑defined minimum number of detected cries.
 The script is intended to streamline dataset curation by producing manageable WAV files with a guaranteed amount of infant‑cry content.

 ---